Rock Springs gives visitors a chance to enrich their knowledge of Wyoming’s mining and railroad history.read now >

 Entertainment is easy for you to find in Downtown Rock Springs.
 The newly refurbished Broadway Theater is a live performance venue that hosts sold-out concerts, special events and other performances.
 The Community Fine Arts Center features a high caliber of blue-chip art and a performing arts program not typically found in communities the size of Rock Springs.

 For a little dose of local history, there’s the Rock Springs Historical Museum, housed in the original Rock Springs City Hall, constructed in 1894.
-The exhibits emphasis the city’s coal mining and multi-national heritage.
-The museum also has a self-guided walking tour of historic downtown that is a favorite of history buffs.
-The newly refurbished Freight Station – a signature structure in the district – not only has special events space.
-It also houses the Visitors Center where travelers can ask friendly, local experts for recommendations and utilize the clean public restrooms.
+The exhibits emphasize the city’s coal mining and multi-national heritage.
+The museum also has a self-guided walking tour of the historic downtown that is a favorite of history buffs.
+The newly refurbished Freight Station is a great place to host events.
+It also houses the Visitors Center, where travelers can ask friendly, local experts for recommendations and utilize the clean public restrooms.